 What can an ID scanner do (apart from the obvious – scanning identity documents)?
 And what are the best ID scanners/passport readers out there?

-Many businesses need to identify their customers, employees, etc., by their passport, driver’s license, or other types of identification.
+Many businesses need to identify their customers, employees, etc., by their passports, driver’s licenses, or other types of identification.
 Think bars, hotels, airlines, and more.
 For this, they need a device that can read bar codes, QR codes, and the like.
 Read on to find out how advanced ID scanners process a document and how you can leverage them by connecting them to other systems.

 How do Document Readers Read Documents?

 Document readers detect electronic coding and scan images on a paper document, plastic card, or other hand-carried identification media.
 An ID scanner is a specialized type of reader, where scanning starts automatically; all it takes is a document is placed on the device’s window surface.
-In the case of our ID scanner device, Osmond, this is a three-step process that takes a few seconds and requires no user intervention.
+In the case of Osmond, our flagship passport reader, this is a three-step process that takes a few seconds and requires no user intervention.

 Authentication through Security Checks